Bakel, Senegal: History

-In the 1850's, the Bakel garrison was strengthened as Omar Saidou Tall's jihad gained strength in the region and presented over-matched local tribes with a way to undermine French power.
+In the 1850s, the Bakel garrison was strengthened as Omar Saidou Tall's jihad gained strength in the region and presented over-matched local tribes with a way to undermine French power.
 In 1855, the fort was officially annexed, following pressure from Saint Louisian merchants.
 In 1858, upper Gajaaga, between Bakel and the Faleme river, was annexed to the French colony.

+In 1886 the town was besieged briefly by the forces of Mahmadu Lamine.
+In 1891, in the aftermath of the fall of Nioro du Sahel to French forces, the colonial garrison of Bakel launched a massacre of former Toucouleur Empire soldiers, forcing many local inhabitants to participate.

 Bakel is also the site of a study of annual flow volumes of the Senegal river from 1904 to 1990 which showed a dramatic reduction in the river's volume especially in the past twenty years.